w3f/polkadot-wiki/docs/general/glossary.md

 The process of replacing sensitive data with non-sensitive data.

+## Tracks

+Each [Origin](#origin) is associated with a single referendum class and each class is associated with a [Track](../maintain/maintain-guides-opengov#origins-and-tracks).
+The Track outlines the lifecycle for the proposal and is independent from other class's tracks.
+Having independent tracks allows the network to tailor the dynamics of referenda based upon their implied privilege level.

 ## Tranche

 Validators use a subjective, tick-based system to determine when the approval process should start.